Lebanese leaders show new optimism on ending government deadlock

 BEIRUT/LONDON (Reuters) - Lebanese leaders expressed fresh confidence on Wednesday about reaching a deal to form a new government, with President Michel Aoun saying results of his efforts to break the months-long deadlock would appear this week.

+A group of Hezbollah-aligned lawmakers at the heart of the logjam said they backed Aoun’s efforts but a solution had yet to be found, blaming on Prime Minister-designate Saad al-Hariri.

-Heavily indebted and with a stagnant economy, Lebanon desperately needs a new government to implement economic reforms that are required to put its public finances on a more sustainable footing and unlock pledges of foreign aid.
+Heavily indebted and with a stagnant economy, Lebanon desperately needs a new government to implement economic reforms to put its public finances on a more sustainable footing and unlock foreign aid.

-A general election in May gave rise to months of wrangling between the rival parties to form a coalition government under the country’s sectarian system, with Saad al-Hariri designated as prime minister.
+A general election in May led to months of wrangling between rival parties to form a coalition under a political system that parcels out government posts among Muslim and Christian sects.

+The heavily armed Shi’ite Muslim group Hezbollah and its allies emerged stronger from the election.
+Hariri, who enjoys Western support, lost more than one-third of his seats, though he remains Lebanon’s most influential Sunni politician.

+The final hurdle to a deal has been over Sunni representation, with the six Sunnis that are aligned with Hezbollah demanding a cabinet seat to reflect their gains in the election.
+Hariri has ruled out giving up one of his cabinet seats for them.

 Parliament Speaker Nabih Berri was cited as saying he was “optimistic for the possibility of a solution soon” and caretaker Foreign Minister Gebran Bassil said Lebanon would definitely form a new government “despite all obstacles”.

-The final hurdle has been over Sunni Muslim representation, with the powerful Iran-backed Shi’ite Muslim group Hezbollah demanding a cabinet seat for one of its Sunni allies who gained ground in the election.

-Hariri said on Twitter that the new government would be firmly committed to reforms agreed at the April donors conference, including fiscal reforms.

-Reporting By Karin Strohecker in London and Dahlia Nehme and Ellen Francis in Beirut; Writing by Angus McDowall in Beirut; Editing by Tom Perry/Mark Heinrich
+Reporting By Karin Strohecker in London and Dahlia Nehme and Ellen Francis in Beirut; Writing by Angus McDowall and Tom Perry in Beirut; Editing by Mark Heinrich and Robin Pomeroy